 THE SOLUTION | Part 3 of a 4 Part Series

-At this point we knew that both sides of the property needed better drainage.
+At this point we knew that both sides of the home needed proper foundation drainage.
 While both sides of the home had drainage issues the solution would vary slightly.
 The North side of the property is being harmed due to runoff from the neighboring yard, causing water to pool and stagnate.
 On the South side both this lot and the neighbor’s lot are level resulting in less total accumulation, but still problematic due to the flat grading not allowing for runoff.
 The goal is to take the excess water on both sides of the home and move it to the street.
 On the North side we opted to install a french drain due to the fact that the north side is seeing the most water.
 The excess water pooling means that the soil has already soaked up as much as it can.
+(Special Note: if you use a soaker hose for foundation, make sure your watering schedule is adjusted to excess rainfall.)
 A french drain will help against the pooling as well as pull the excess moisture out of the soil.
 On the south side there isn’t as much pooling, so we were able to install an area drain and connect the existing gutter downspouts to the drain system.
 Utilizing both french drains and area drains would allow both sides of the property to stabilize and maintain a more uniform moisture content.

 A French Drain collects water along the entire area in which it is installed.
 A French drain is a trench filled with gravel or rock, or containing a perforated pipe that redirects surface water and groundwater away from an area.
 A French drain can have perforated hollow pipes along the bottom to quickly vent water that seeps down through the upper gravel or rock.
 French drains are primarily used to prevent ground and surface water from penetrating or damaging building foundations.(wikipedia)